tawiahnyt/Heart-Disease-Prediction/README.md

 ### Jupyter Notebook

 1. Open `heart_main.ipynb` in Jupyter Notebook.
-2. Run the cells to load the dataset, train the model, and evaluate its performance.
+2. Run the cells to load the dataset, train the model, and evaluate it's performance.

 ## Model Training and Evaluation